 - Add more Mod Podge on top.
 It will dry clear.
 I promise.

 This is a very forgiving project and no matter what you do, you should be able to complete it.
 I’m a total klutz and my fingers kept sticking to the pattern and ripping it.
 It doesn’t matter.
 Just carry on.

 The finished result is about as uplifting as you can ask for and I was delighted when all was done.
 It seemed to be crying out for tulips and I was happy to oblige and I love the sunny centerpiece on my kitchen table.

 Does this mean I’ll never buy porcelain chinoiserie again?
 Of course not.

-But how nice it is to have an option for additional pieces when I decide to decorate a room in blue and white decor for spring!
+But how nice it is to have an option for additional pieces when I decide to decorate a room in blue and white decor!

 Scroll down for the other projects!

 To get the look, click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided many similar options.